 Title: The Impact of Experienced and Expressed Emotions in Legal Settings

 The Psychology and Law Colloquia Series is pleased to host Dr. Salerno.
 Dr. Salerno is an associate professor in the School of Social and Behavioral Sciences at Arizona State University and member of the Law and Behavioral Science program.
 Dr. Salerno’s research applies social psychological theory to legal contexts; specifically, the way that emotion, stigma, and expert testimony affect juror decision making.
 Dr. Salerno’s research has been funded by the National Science Foundation, the American Psychology-Law Society, the American Bar Foundation, and the Society for the Psychological Study of Social Issues.
 She serves on the editorial board for Law and Human Behavior, Psychology, Public Policy, & Law, and Journal of Personality and Social Psychology.
 Recent awards include the Association for Psychological Science Rising Star Award and the American Psychology-Law Society’s Saleem Shah Early Career Award.
-More information about Dr. Salerno’s research may be found here.

 The Psychology and Law Colloquia Series is funded by the Wendy and Mark Stavish Chair in the Social Sciences.

 PHOTOS: Reception for Dr. Jessica Salerno